top of page

 • Creating: producing and presenting concerts, projects, camps and classes for adults and students

-• Serving: on judging panels and knowing the conversations when grant application funding is being considered.
+• Serving: on panels and knowing the conversations when grant application funding is being considered.

 • Researching and writing applications for over $2,000,000 in granted funds

-I know the probable outcomes of well-meaning people taking uninformed actions. t I'm happy to talk to see if my perspective can help you achieve your goals.
+I know the probable outcomes of well-meaning people taking uninformed action or inaction.
+I'm happy to talk to see if my perspective can help you achieve your goals.

 Hint #1: Your mission is a daily touchstone

-Hint #2: Diversity, Equity, and Inclusion, whether or not mandated, are imperative action words.
+Hint #2: Diversity, Equity, and Inclusion, whether or not mandated, are imperative action words in the arts.

 I believe that with a few exceptions, every frog in the arts world has prince potential, though every transformative process is unique and only in fairy tales does it happen instantly with a kiss.